Mo3bdlaa/Mo3bdlaa/README.md

     - Robots operating system [ROS]
     - Internet of things [IoT]

-- 📫 you can reach me on :
+- 📫 you can reach me at :
     - Linkedin : <a href="https://www.linkedin.com/in/mo3bdlaa/">Mo3bdlaa</a>

 </p></center>